OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

       // Check if add-in is configured
       if (config && config.gitHubUserName) {
-        // If configured load the gist list loadGists(config.gitHubUserName);
+        // If configured, load the gist list. loadGists(config.gitHubUserName);
       } else {
-        // Not configured yet
+        // Not configured yet.
         $('#not-configured').show();
       }